sillsdev/flex-languagedepot-metadata/README.md

 ```
 $ ./createDb.sh
 ```
-This file can both create the database and remove the database if it's already been made.
+This file will create the database, removing it first if it already exists.

 ### Usage